Fast and Consistent Algorithm for the Latent Block Model: Introduction

-Given the number of blocks and in order to estimate the parameters, \citet{govaert2003clustering} suggest to use a variational algorithm, \citet{keribin2012model} propose an adaptation of the Stochastic Expectation Maximisation introduced by \citet{celeux1995stochastic} in the mixture case, \citet{keribin2014estimation} studied a bayesian version of these two algorithms and \citet{wyse2010block} propose a bayesian algorithm including the estimation of the number of blocks.
-However, these algorithms have a complexity in $\mathcal{O}\left(\n\dd\N_{Block}^2\N_{Algo}\right)$ with $\N_{Block}$ is the maximal supposed number of blocks and $\N_{Algo}$ is the number of iterations for each algorithm.
-Moreover, the asymptotic behavior of the estimators is not well understood yet (although there exist some results under stronger conditions, see \citet{celisse2012consistency,mariadassou2012convergence}).
+Given the number of blocks and in order to estimate the parameters, \cite{govaert2003clustering} suggest using a variational algorithm, \cite{keribin2012model} propose an adaptation of the Stochastic Expectation Maximisation introduced by \cite{celeux1995stochastic} in the mixture case, \cite{keribin2014estimation} studied a Bayesian version of these two algorithms and \cite{wyse2010block} propose a Bayesian algorithm including the estimation of the number of blocks.
+However, each of these iterative algorithms has a complexity at least $\mathcal{O}\left(\n\dd\N_{Block}\N_{Iter}\right)$ where $\N_{Block}$ is the number of blocks and $\N_{Iter}$ is the number of iterations necessary for the convergence of the algorithm.
+Moreover, the procedures are often associated with a model selection criterion requiring the computation of maximum likelihood estimators for all combinations of the expected number of blocks.
+However, the theoretical results obtained show that the distributions of the estimators (see \cite{brault2020consistency,celisse2012consistency,mariadassou2012convergence}) are asymptotically trivial: the log-likelihood ratios are equivalent under the complete and observed (with unknown labels) models and the groups posterior distribution to converge as the size of the data increases to a Dirac mass located at the actual groups configuration.

-In this article, we propose an adaptation of the $Largest$ $Gaps$ algorithm introduced by \citet{channarond2011Classification} in the $Stochastic$ $Block$ $Model$ with a complexity in $\mathcal{O}(\n\dd)$ (Section~\ref{sec:algo}) and prove that the estimators of each parameter are consistent (Section~\ref{sec:consistency}) and we illustrate these results on simulated data (Section~\ref{sec:simulation}).
-For ease of reading, the proofs are made available in the appendices.
+In this article, we propose an adaptation of the \textit{Largest Gaps} (LG) algorithm introduced by \cite{channarond2011Classification} in the \textit{Stochastic Block Model} with a low complexity $\mathcal{O}(\n\dd)$ (Section~\ref{sec:algo}) and present the conditions to obtain asymptotically a good estimation (Section~\ref{sec:assumptions:model}).
+We then prove that it provides a consistent procedure for all inference tasks inherent in LBM: unsupervised classification and estimation of the parameters and a selection procedure for the number of blocks (the last unknown theoretical point) is also proposed and shown to be consistent (Section~\ref{sec:consistency}).
+For ease of reading, the proofs of the results are postponed to the appendices (Sections~\ref{Appendix:thm:concentration}, \ref{cor:Appendix:consistency} and~\ref{cor:Appendix:consistency:spare}).
+These theoretical results are also illustrated on simulated data (Section~\ref{sec:simulation}).

+By proving the consistency of the \textit{LG} algorithm, some features of the asymptotic regime of the LBM will be highlighted, in particular, the concentration of some marginal distributions of the model.
+The secondary objective of the paper is to discuss as a conclusion (Section~\ref{sec:conclusion}) the consequence of this when fitting the LBM to large matrices; in particular, this leads to take a step back regarding the relevance of the model and the estimates when the number of blocks is small with respect to the number of cells of the matrix.